Skip to main content

 2. Scats

-Fox scats are highly distinctive.
+Fox scats are highly distinctive and used for territorial marking.

 Characteristics: